top of page

 FROM EXCAVATION TO INNOVATION: CIRCULAR CONSTRUCTION LESSONS FROM PARIS, REDUCING CARBON AT SCALE IN EUROPE'S LARGEST METRO

-Case Study: How Grand Paris Express is embedding low-carbon innovation into 200km of underground infrastructure, a peek into SGP's low-carbon mandate
+Case Study Delivering a Comprehensive strategy for maximizing the use of materials and asset in rail capital works Case Study: How Grand Paris Express is embedding low-carbon innovation into 200km of underground infrastructure, a peek into SGP's low-carbon mandate

 • Overview of Grand Paris Express: 200km of new automated metro, 90% underground, 68 stations, designing a carbon reduction strategy for one of Europe’s largest infrastructure projects